We Helped This Young Man With A Serious Medical Malpratice Claim And He Recently Graduated And Launched An Art Business

-Meet Calvin Williams.
-25 years-old, just graduated with a bachelor’s degree in photography and a minor in business from George Mason University (to which our very Frank Kearney is an alumnus)!
+Meet Calvin.
+He is a twenty-something and recently graduated with a bachelor’s degree in photography and a minor in business from George Mason University (to which our very Frank Kearney is an alumnus)!

 When I asked him to tell me a little bit about himself, here is how he described himself: Laid back, likes art, started off drawing and still draws, got into photography a couple of years ago.
 He started off college at Nova Community College and transferred to Mason after a couple of years.
 He took his first photography class at Nova and got hooked.

 Our office is graced by one of his drawings, which he entitled "Self-Portrait."
 Pretty impressive, right?

 Calvin is very versatile when it comes to art.
 He was kind enough to share his website with me, and I'll share with you a few of my favorites.
 Check him out at --- and consider hiring him for your next event!

 Calvin enjoys doing portraiture and did a lot of still-life for his senior project.
 He said that his college career was marked by rushing, late nights and stress (aren't they all) but also he found a lot of creative outlets and learned through business classes how to make money for himself.
 This is of course, useful knowledge for any budding artist.

 We love Calvin's story because, while it takes a lot of time and dedication for anyone to get a college degree, we know firsthand the struggles and challenges he had to overcome.
 Calvin became a client of Donahoe Kearney a few years later and we were able to use his case to help make a positive impact in his life.
 This is the type of case we are proud to have.